 Maybe you haven’t given it much thought about how Alcohol and Diet Impact Health and Preparedness, but they both do.
-The use or abuse of either one of these areas of consumption have a great impact not only on one’s current physical state, but also upon the mental acuity to handle stressful situations when they arise.
+The use or abuse of either one of these areas of consumption have a great impact not only on one’s current physical state, but also upon the mental acuity to handle

 In these troubled times and the potential of future struggles ahead, many people turn to substances in an attempt to cope.
 Alcohol and food are legal substances that when abused, in an attempt to cope, have a long lasting adverse affect on one’s health and ability to be best prepared.